datatorch-actions/download-file/README.md

 # download-file

-Download a file from datatorch give the ID
+Download a file from datatorch give the ID.